Note: This is a 5 Star Route, meaning that it is a highly curated, premier riding route.

-You start in Patagonia which is an eclectic mix of arts and crafts, history, birding, and Border Control.
-Now before you get all freaked out about Border Control, we have two comments: first, Border Control offered us water when we were more than a few miles from camp out on the route.
+You start in Patagonia which is an eclectic mix of arts and crafts, history, birding, and Border Patrol.
+Now before you get all freaked out about Border Patrol, we have two comments: first, Border Patrol offered us water when we were more than a few miles from camp out on the route.
 And, second, a few days after a major rain storm which left loads of washes impassable in other parts of AZ, “these boys” had it all grated and sorted out.
 Isn’t that grand!

 From here, it is a series of rollers for the next 4.5 miles with a gain and loss of 500 feet.
 At mile 18 you begin the long descent to the San Rafael valley and Lochiel (the southern most point of the day, just a few hundred yards from the Mexican border).
 In Lochiel, stop at the monument which is a tribute to Fray Marcos de Niza (1495 to 1558), the first European, a missionary, to enter Arizona.